Shristi216/DAA_TA_2/README.md

                                                               CODE:

-  //  Sum of the Subset problem using the Backtracking approach.

 #include <bits/stdc++.h>
 using namespace std;
 static int Total_num_nodess;
 void printing_subsets(int A[], int no)  //  This function prints the subsets found {
     for (int i = 0; i < no; i++)